 Many parents wonder, which is the best sleep training method to use on my baby?
-I think it’s normal that families, mothers in particular, spend a lot of time researching different baby sleep training methods, since we live in a time where we have such a huge amount of information available to us 24/7.
-Sometimes if parents choose not to sleep train while their child is an infant, they question whether toddler sleep training methods are significantly different.
+I think it’s normal that families, mothers in particular, spend a lot of time researching different baby sleep training methods.
+We live in a time where we have such a huge amount of information available to us 24/7.
+Sometimes, if parents choose not to sleep train while their child is an infant, they question whether toddler sleep training methods are significantly different.
 Let’s figure out which method is best for your baby or toddler…

 Finding the Best Sleep Training Method for You

-If you’re still not sure which method to use for you child, I suggest that you take time to read about methods in detail, picture yourself in your child’s place, and imagine how it would feel trying to fall asleep with each of those methods being implemented on you personally.
+If you’re still not sure which method to use for you child, I suggest that you take time to read about each method in detail.
+Picture yourself in your child’s place.
+Imagine how it would feel trying to fall asleep with each of those methods being implemented on you, personally.
 If you are not operating under the assumption that a child is crying out of a feeling of abandonment (which, again, is 100% categorically false), it will be easier for you to pick a method you feel most comfortable implementing for your baby or toddler.

 Also please know that if you need affordable, hands-on help to sleep train your child, it’s only one click away.
 Use the code methods10 for a 10% discount on either Baby Sleep Trainer Program package.

 And if you’d like more age-specific tips and sleep schedules for your child, sign up for my newsletter!